KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 depth more than surface,
 truth more than applause.

-Germany is the place of my first breath— but far more: the place of my first recognitions.
+Germany may be the place of first breath— but far more: the place of first recognitions.

 And so it stands at the beginning of these seven chapters of consecration.